EpiModel/EpiModel/README.md

 > Jenness SM, Goodreau SM and Morris M. EpiModel: An R Package for Mathematical Modeling of Infectious Disease over Networks. *Journal of Statistical Software.* 2018; 84(8): 1-47. doi: 10.18637/jss.v084.i08

-Please also send us an email (samuel.m.jenness@emory.edu) if you have used EpiModel in your work so we can add the citation below.
+Please also send Sam an email (samuel.m.jenness@emory.edu) if you have used EpiModel in your work so we can add the citation below.

 ### Funding
 The primary support for the development of these software tools and statistical methods has been by  two National Institutes of Health (NIH) grants:

-* [NIH R01 AI138783](https://projectreporter.nih.gov/project_info_description.cfm?aid=9623724): EpiModel 2.0: Integrated Network Models for HIV/STI Prevention Science.
+* [NIH R01 AI138783](https://projectreporter.nih.gov/project_info_description.cfm?aid=9623724): EpiModel 2.0: Integrated Network Models for HIV/STI Prevention Science (PI: Samuel Jenness)
 * [NIH R01 HD68395](https://projectreporter.nih.gov/project_info_description.cfm?aid=8841605): Statistical Methods for Network Epidemiology (PI: Martina Morris)

 Our applied research projects using EpiModel have received funding from the NIH and Centers for Disease Control and Prevention (CDC):